Peculiar Productions Privacy Notice

 We collect your personal data for the purposes of giving you tickets and for keeping you up to date on what we’re doing.
 You provide this data when you go to our website, when you fill in a form (online or paper), when you email us, when you speak to us on the phone or face to face or when you order tickets.
 We get some of it from automatic recording e.g. cookies

-Our legal basis for this processing is under Article 6 (f) of the General Data Protection Regulation as included in UK law by the Data Protection Act.
+Our legal basis for this processing is under Article 6 (f) of the UK General Data Protection Regulation.
 This basis is “legitimate interest” – in other words, it’s in our interest to sell tickets and make sure people come to our events!

 We will only keep your data as long as we need it.
 For information relating to individual shows, that’s 6 years after the show (for accounting purposes).
 For your contact details, that’s until you tell us you no longer want to hear from us, or until it’s clear that you’re no longer using those details (e.g. if your email address no longer exists).